Did you miss the renewal deadline? Apply for reinstatement.Read more

-At the College’s Annual General Meeting on June 11 2021, revisions to the College’s bylaws were approved that replaced the election process for registered nurse (RN) members of Council with a skills-based selection process, and that increased the number of public representatives on Council from four to five.
-The changes take effect in 2022 and allow for a stronger alignment with the College’s mandate to serve and protect the public interest, facilitate effective succession planning and the creation of a skills-based Council.
+At the College’s Annual General Meeting on June 11, 2021, revisions to the College’s bylaws were approved that replaced the election process for registered nurse (RN) members of Council with a skills-based selection process, and that increased the number of public representatives on Council from four to five.
+The changes took effect in 2022 and allowed for stronger alignment with the College’s mandate to serve and protect the public interest, facilitate effective succession planning and the creation of a skills-based Council.

 Frequently Asked Questions

 The College of Registered Nurses of Manitoba (“The College”) exists to protect and serve the public interest through quality registered nursing regulation.
 The College sets the standards for registered nursing practice, supports RNs in meeting those standards, and takes action when the standards are not met.